-Since Mixed Reality blends both physical and digital worlds, these two realities define the polar ends of a spectrum known as the virtuality continuum.
-We refer to the array of realities as the Mixed Reality spectrum.
-On the left-hand side, we have the physical reality that we as humans exist in.
-On the right-hand side, we have the corresponding digital reality.
+Mixed Reality blends both physical and digital worlds.
+These two realities mark the polar ends of a spectrum known as the virtuality continuum.
+We refer to this spectrum of realities as the Mixed Reality spectrum.
+On the end of the spectrum, we have the physical reality that we as humans exist.
+On the other end of the spectrum, we have the corresponding digital reality.

 Augmented vs. virtual reality

-- Starting with the physical world, placing a digital object, such as a hologram, as if it was there.
+- Place a digital object, such as a hologram, in the physical world, as if it were physically present.

-- Starting with a digital world, physical boundaries from the physical world like walls and furniture appear digitally within the experience to help users avoid physical objects.
+- In virtual reality, physical boundaries like walls and furniture appear digitally within the experience for users to avoid running into physical obstacles.

 Image: The Mixed Reality spectrum

-Most augmented reality and virtual reality offerings available today represent a small part of this spectrum and are considered subsets of the larger Mixed Reality spectrum.
+Most augmented reality and virtual reality experiences available today represent a small subsets of the larger Mixed Reality spectrum.
 Windows 10 is built with the entire spectrum in mind, and allows blending digital representations of people, places, and things with the real world.